 - Proofreading: This is the long, intense, and demanding process of checking all the details of an entire manuscript, including all the additional elements that go alongside the translation itself.

 - Typesetting: Once final decisions are made on the aesthetic presentation of the book (size and style of print, overall layout and design, etc.) the edition is finally ready to print.

 We work to help translators and consultants improve in their engagement with the original languages in their translation projects & provide a new generation of original language resources for supporting national translators.
 Our assignment focuses on creating new, data-driven resources in linguistics for biblical languages that:

 - Help translation and exegetical consultants provide better and more informed advice to local translation teams and . . .

 - Bring better access to local translators themselves to quality original language scholarship.

-We will be working with local translators and translation consultants around the world to provide language and translation resources so that minority-language communities can have the Bible in their own language.
+We collaborate with local translators and translation consultants around the world to provide language and translation resources so that minority-language communities can have the Bible in their own language.
 Our skill-set in language analysis and training in the biblical languages contributes to these efforts toward clear, natural, and accurate Bible translations.

-Working together with the global translation community, we will be playing an important roll in balancing speed and efficiency with accuracy and clarity.
+Working together with the global translation community, we play an important, but behind-the-scenes, role in balancing speed and efficiency with accuracy and clarity.
 Organizations like Wycliffe Bible Translators collaborate with local communities and churches, leveraging everyone’s strengths together so that the end result is a clear, accurate, and natural translation of God’s Word.